NuGrid Stellar Data Set. II. Stellar Yields from H to Bi for Stellar Models with Mzams = 1 to 25Msun and Z = 0.0001 to 0.02: Introduction

 Stellar yields data are a fundamental input for galactic chemical evolution models \citep[e.g.][]{romano:10,nomoto:13,molla:15}, hydrodynamic models \citep[e.g.][]{scannapieco:05} and chemodynamic models \citep[e.g.][]{few:12,cote:13,schaye:15}. \cite{gibson:02} and \cite{romano:10} showed that results of chemical evolution models are strongly affected by uncertainties related to the choice of the yield set: for example, yield sets lead to $0.6\,\mathrm{dex}$ differences in [C/O] ratio and $0.8\,\mathrm{dex}$ for [C/Fe] in their galaxy models.
 These yield studies couple separate yield sets for massive and low-mass stars.
 These two separate sets often use different stellar evolution codes and different nuclear networks.
 In this paper, we present yields based on stellar models of a range of initial masses and metallicities calculated with the \MESA\ \citep{paxton:11} stellar evolution code and post-processed with the NuGrid post-processing network \citep[][P16]{pignatari:13a}.

 This work builds upon the study by P16, and includes important improvements over this study.
 In this work, the same stellar code \MESA\ \citep{paxton:11} is used for the full stellar set, while the yields set from P16 are calculated with different stellar evolution codes: \MESA\ for AGB star models and the Geneva stellar evolution code \citep[GENEC]{eggenberger:08} for massive star models.
-In this work, we have extended the set of models by adding more low-mass, intermediate-mass and massive stars: we provide models also for $\mzams=1\msun$, $4\msun$, $6\msun$, $7\msun$ and $12\msun$ stars, including now low-mass supernova progenitors and super-AGB models, not included in the P16 set.
+In this work, we have extended the set of models by adding more low-mass, intermediate-mass and massive stars: we provide models also for $\mzams=1\msun$, $6\msun$, $7\msun$ and $12\msun$ stars, including now low-mass supernova progenitors and super-AGB models, not included in the P16 set.
 In particular, a finer grid for intermediate-mass stars is important for galactic chemical evolution applications of the yield set, since these stars are important producers of \isotope[13]{C} and \isotope[14]{N}, in particular at low metallicity \citep[e.g.][]{siess:10,ventura:11,karakas:12,ventura:13,gil-pons:13,doherty:14b}.
+Models in the narrow transition mass range from AGB stars to massive stars that may including electron-capture SN \citep{1996ApJ...459..701G,2013ApJ...772..150J,2014ApJ...797...83J}, as well as yields for Type Ia SN are beyond the scope of this work.
 Finally, in addition to new masses the yield set is extended by adding models with three lower metallicities for all initial masses.
 Below $Z=0.01$ an $\alpha$-enhanced initial abundance is adopted which leads to [Fe/H] = -1.24, -2.03 and -3.03 for $Z=0.006, 0.001$ and $Z=0.0001$.

 The yields of massive AGB stars and super-AGB (S-AGB) stars depend on the nucleosynthesis during hot-bottom burning \citep[HBB,][]{sackmann:92,lattanzio:96,doherty:10,garcia-hernandez:13,ventura:15}.
 There are two options to resolve HBB in stellar models: either to couple the mixing and burning operators or choose time steps smaller than the convective turnover timescale $\tau_{\rm conv}$ of the envelope (e.g. $\tau_{\rm conv} \sim \mathrm{hrs}$ for the $\mzams=4\msun$, $Z=0.0001$ model).
 The difficulty in modeling the HBB process is that the large networks required for the heavy element nucleosynthesis in HBB require considerable computing time.
 But post-processing codes which decouple mixing and burning operators need to resolve the extremely short mixing time scale when HBB convective-reactive conditions are relevant.
 In this work we present a nested-network post-processing approach in which mixing and burning operators are coupled.
 With this approach we accurately calculate stellar yields also for isotopes affected by HBB conditions.